dhairyagupta22/Amazon-Clone/readme.md

-index.html: Main entry point of the website. style.css: Contains all CSS styling rules. assets/: Folder for images and other assets.
+index.html: Main entry point of the website. style.css: Contains all CSS styling rules. assets/: Folder for images and other assets